lkerr/groundfish-MSE/documentation/econ_module.md

 POSTasPOST*.dta

+* **STUB**: can be "CF", "MSE", or "valid"
+* **TIME**: can be "pre" or "post"

-* **full_targeting_YYYY.Rds** - contains "independant variables" associated with the production and targeting models, estimated coefficients.
+* **STUB_TIMEMODELYYYY.Rds** - contains "independant variables" associated with the production and targeting models, estimated coefficients.
 Each row corresponds a vessel-day-targeting choice.
 I tried to optimize for less memory usage, but it makes the model run extremely slowly.

-* **input_prices_POST_STUB.Rds** vessel-day level input prices. fuelprice and crew wages vary by vessel.
+* **STUB_TIME_input_prices.Rds** vessel-day level input prices. fuelprice and crew wages vary by vessel.
 This variability is partially due to their locations (prices of fuel vary by state; so do prices of labor).
 Also varies based on the size and composition of the boat's crew.
-POST can be "pre" or "post" and STUB can be "CF", "MSE", or "valid"

-* **output_prices_POST_STUB.Rds**  day-level output prices that are gearcat specific.
+* **STUB_TIME_output_prices.Rds**  day-level output prices that are gearcat specific.
 They are gearcat specific because the mix  of "other" varies by gearcat.
-POST can be "pre" or "post" and STUB can be "CF", "MSE", or "valid"

-* **sim_multipliers_POST_STUB.Rds**  These are vessel specific coefficients that scale landings of a target species to catch/landings of other (non-target) species that are used for simulating the pre catch-share period.
+* **STUB_TIME_multipliers.Rds**  These are vessel specific coefficients that scale landings of a target species to catch/landings of other (non-target) species that are used for simulating the pre catch-share period.
 POST can be "pre" or "post" and STUB can be "CF", "MSE", or "valid"